 - A minimum of 34 semester credits of academic work.
 The program includes 34 credit hours of required core course credits.
-An optional 9 credit hour defined concentration (Business Analytics, Government & Business, Social Entrepreneurship, International, Aviation Management, and General Business) may also be added to the degree program.
+An optional 9 credit hour defined concentration (Business Analytics, Government & Business, International, Aviation Management, and General Business) may also be added to the degree program.

 - The 34 required core course credits are organized into 4 modules: Executive Management, Business Analytics, Financial and Economic Analysis, and Strategy.

 - At least one-half of the credits must be at or above the 500-level.
 A maximum of one-fourth (usually 9 semester credits) of the credit hours required may be transferred from another institution.

 - The requirement of the final examinations for the M.B.A. degree is satisfied by the successful completion of MGMT 585 Advanced Strategic Management.
 MGMT 585 Advanced Strategic Management has the following prerequisites which MUST be completed prior to enrollment: